arbitraryexecution/forta-uma-suite/README.md

   - Severity is set to value in admin-events.json
   - Type is set to value in admin-events.json
   - Metadata field contains contract name, contract address and event name

+- AE-UMA-LIQUIDATABLE-POSITION
+  - Fired when a monitored contract has a liquidatable position due to price changes or invalid withdrawals
+  - Severity is always set to "medium"
+  - Type is always set to "info"
+  - Metadata field contains position details and the returned price from the price feed

 - AE-UMA-UNAUTHORIZED-MINT
   - Fired when the UMA VotingToken.mint() method is called by any address other than the UMA Voting contract